evmos/decay-data/README.md

             - End height of block range
     - Results
         - Generates a sqlite3 database, `accounts.db`
-        - There are three tables within the db with the following models
+        - There are three tables within the database with the following models

             ```go
             type MergedEvent struct {